sixcious/infy-scroll/README.md

 ## SPA Support
 [SPAs (Single-page Applications)](https://developer.mozilla.org/docs/Glossary/SPA) are tricky to deal with because they update their page content dynamically, and sometimes don't even update the address bar.
 However, Infy now supports the [Navigation API](https://developer.mozilla.org/docs/Web/API/Navigation_API) (Chrome/Edge 102+ Only) to detect browser navigations and it can also watch for changes on the page and auto-activate and auto-deactivate itself if the website changes its content dynamically.
 It even works here on GitHub and on Pixiv.
 (If you're on Firefox, you can check the Late Activation setting in the UI Window's Scripts dialog and save the URL.)
 No more refreshing the page!

-## Installation
-Installing from GitHub is super simple.
-First, [download the zip](https://github.com/sixcious/infy-scroll/archive/refs/heads/main.zip) and unzip it.
-Then:

-#### Chrome and Edge
-- [Follow these instructions](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked) to enable Developer Mode and load an Unpacked Extension

-#### Firefox
-- [Follow these instructions](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension#installing) to load a Temporary Add-on

-**Finally**: When prompted for the location, select the `src/base` folder (Firefox: select `manifest.json`) and it will install.

-**Important**: There is no version update path for the GitHub build, so use the [web store version](https://github.com/sixcious/infy-scroll#available-for) as your main version.

 ## Help Guide
 [View the Help Guide!](https://github.com/sixcious/infy-scroll/wiki)